Showing posts with label Keller. Show all posts

 5th Street Community Center (Old Tuscumbia Depot

-The bell came from a real Tuscumbia steam engine and school children love to ring it.
+The bell came from a real Tuscumbia steam engine, and school children love to ring it.

-Waiting for train & Long stick used for sending messages
+Waiting for the train & a Long stick used for sending messages

 Color Signals